The Los Cahorros hiking trail in Monachil near Granada has been one of our favorite to date! Why? Because it truly is an Indiana Jones like adventure.

-There are two main places to begin the hike:
+There are two main places you can begin this hike.

-1 – In the village of Monachil (we took the bus and started here).
-You will walk a bit farther because you will have to walk to starting point #2.
+The first is in the village of Monachil (we took the bus and started here).
+You will walk a bit farther because you will have to walk a bit further to the trailhead.

 Take the Monachil exit from the A-395 southern ring road (Ronda Sur).
 Once you get off the exit for Monachil, continue for 6 km and cross the bridge.